 On-premises Data Gateway configuration

-Install an On-Premises Data Gateway to transfer data quickly and securely between a canvas app that's built in Microsoft Flow and a data source that isn't in the cloud.
+Install an on-premises data gateway to transfer data quickly and securely between a canvas app that's built in Power Automate and a data source that isn't in the cloud.
 Examples include on-premises SQL Server databases or on-premises SharePoint sites.

 Some of the features available in the commercial version of Flow are not available in Flow US Government customers.
-The Flow team is actively working on making these features available to US Government customers and will update this article when these features become available.
+The Power Automate team is actively working on making these features available to US Government customers and will update this article when these features become available.

-Connectors – The most popular connectors in use in our commercial service (based on usage telemetry) have been published; if there is a Connector available in the commercial offering that you do not see deployed, please contact support and we will review your request
+Connectors – The most popular connectors in use in our commercial service (based on usage telemetry) have been published; if there is a connector available in the commercial offering that you do not see deployed, contact support and we will review your request.